kanji-lab/KanjiGloss/README.md

 ## Technical Implementation

+> **⚠️ Prototype Status:** The code in `src/` is an early-stage prototype demonstrating the core concept.
+It is not production-ready.
+Known limitations include: no API key management, minimal error handling, no caching, and no tests.
+Contributions and feedback are welcome.

 The current prototype is built as a React component using:

 - Claude API for jukugo identification and translation